GabrielPenaU3F/coronavirus_contagion_model/README.md

 Example 14.
 You want to fit the model to the argentinian dataset, but not to the curve of detected cases but to the curve of deaths.
 The command you need is
 >fit_contagion_model("Argentina", dataset="total_deaths")

+Example 15.
+You want to see the MTBI of the argentinian dataset, shown in minutes and seconds.
+You want the following commands:
+>calculate_mtbi("Argentina", plot_unit='min')
+>calculate_mtbi("Argentina", plot_unit='seg')